by Amy Medling, founder of PCOS Diva

 - Health Conditions: Some conditions such as PCOS, hypothyroidism, Hashimoto’s, Adrenal Fatigue, among others, can slow down your thyroid, which is the master switch that creates some of the hormones that are necessary for hair growth.

 - Chemicals: Commercial hair care and styling products include a slew of chemicals that disrupt your hormones, clog pores, and damage hair follicles.
 Switching to 100% natural hair care will not only give you better results, it won’t damage or hinder hair growth.
-Look for products that are free of parabens, gluten, sulfate, silicones and any endocrine disrupting chemical, plus, free of soy and gluten.
+Look for products that are free of parabens, gluten, sulfate, silicone and any endocrine disrupting chemical, plus, free of soy and gluten.
 I use Morrocco Method They wildcraft organic and raw ingredients to deliver products that help rejuvenate, restore, revitalize and renew hair and scalp.
 I started using their products in 2015, and after 7 months I experienced lots of regrowth and improvement in the way my hair feels and looks.
+I also do a gentle detox at least twice a year to purge all of the endocrine disrupting chemicals that have built up thorough environmental contact.
+Not only do these toxins make my hair thin, they worsen all my PCOS symptoms.

 - Stress: When an unfortunate event happens, your body goes into fight-or-flight mode, making vital organs a priority and neglecting external tissue such as skin, hair and nails.
 That is why during these times the scalp may get dryer, the hair may fall out more, and nails may become brittle.
 Once this period is over, your hair will get back its shine and moisture.